 Accounting.
 A 10% check of all Furniture and Miscellaneous items held on account is to be checked quarterly.
-A 100% Audit is to be carried out every 2 years or on hand over of Commanding Officer.
-The findings of these checks are to be sent to RHQ R Welsh.
-Copies of findings which include Royal Regiment of Wales items are to be sent to The Regimental Museum of The Royal Welsh (Brecon).
+A 100% Audit is to be carried out every two years or on hand over of commanding officer.
+The findings of these checks are to be sent to RHQ and The Regimental Museum of The Royal Welsh (Brecon).

-New acquisitions are to be categorised as Regimental Property, details of which are to be passed on to The Regimental Museum of The Royal Welsh as soon as possible for inclusion on the MODES database.
+New acquisitions are to be categorised as regimental property, details of which are to be passed on to The Regimental Museum of The Royal Welsh as soon as possible for inclusion on the MODES database.
+Items are to be catalogued as follows using Excel Spreadsheet: